AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 .. important::

- If you intend to deploy transit network by using AWS Transit Gateway (TGW), your starting point is `this link. <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
+ If you intend to deploy transit network by using AWS Transit Gateway (TGW), your starting point is `this link <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
 For building encrypted Transit in AWS/Azure/GCP or Transit network with Azure Native Peering, this document is your starting point.

 This workflow provides you with step by step instructions to build a Global Transit Network.